-One of the Paris-Dakar prototypes was purchased by John Welch to compete in the British / European Rallycross series.
-It featured a de-stroked 2.1L Manta B400 engine turbocharged with a BMW Formula One unit that produced a claimed 650 HP.
-Welch would compete with the car from 1988 to 1992.
-His best finish was 10th place in the 1988 European Championship.
-He then sold off the car to a fellow competitor who stripped the drivetrain to install it in an Audi 90 coupe.
-Thus ended the story of the only Group S car to enter rallycross.
+Welch would compete with the car from 1988 to 1992, forcefully retiring when the Group B based cars were replaced with Group A machinery.
+His best season finish in five years of competition was a 10th place in the 1988 European Rallycross Championship.
+Welch then sold off the car to a fellow competitor who stripped the drivetrain to install it in an Audi 90 coupe.
+Thus ended the story of the only stillborn Group S car to enter rallycross.

 |Group/Class||Formula A / Division 2||Championships: none|

 |Type||B400 “phase 4” engine, I-4, DOHC 16v, gas||located front longitudinal|